danplisetsky/danplisetsky.github.io-legacy/about/about.md

 **When it comes to software development**, I'm mainly interested in:

 * pragmatical functional programming
-* reconciling front-end development with the functional approach
+* reconciling frontend development with the functional approach
 * techniques for managing complexity
 * technologies that unify development for several platforms by abstracting common functionality (e.g., React Native and Xamarin)